Shivacharan1015-code/PhoneNumber-info--GUI-/README.md

 This is a simple code, which lets you enter a phone number and it returns the some basic info about such as 'country' , 'location' , 'carrier'

-In order to the run the program you need to have `requests` libraries, if you dont have those libraries installed run the following commands in your terminal/shell
+In order to the run the program you need to have `requests` library, if you dont have this library installed run the following commands in your terminal/shell
 `pip3 install requests`